paulshuker/coppafisher/docs/advanced_usage.md

 ```

 score_thresh and intensity_thresh must be numbers.
 Use the [Viewer](diagnostics.md#viewer) to help decide on thresholds.
+intensity_thresh is set to `0.15` in the Viewer by default.

 ## Additional Image Registration and Stitching